Department of Computer Science

 Graduate School and Career Opportunities

-Graduates typically have a wide range of career opportunities as computing professionals in such diverse fields as software development, information systems management, electronic commerce, education, and financial transaction processing.
+Graduates typically enjoy a range of career opportunities as computing professionals in such diverse fields as software development, information systems management, electronic commerce, education, and financial transaction processing.
 In addition, computer science majors have consistently ranked at or near the top of recent surveys of starting salary offers.

 For the latest information about the B.S. or B.A. degree with a major in computer science and for additional details about requirements, courses, advising, and other relevant information, please contact the student services manager, CB# 3175, Sitterson Hall, (919) 962-1900.
 Web site: www.cs.unc.edu/bachelors.